- 1 What Is The Insurance Verification Process?

 2. Insurance Eligibility Verification

-The most significant reason for claim denial is incomplete or missing data.
+The most significant claim denial in medical billing is incomplete or missing data.

 An outsourcing partner should always ensure they have the most complete and up-to-date information.
 This happens by reaching out to the patient’s insurance provider.
 Some of the reasons a patient’s coverage may have changed are marriage, childbirth, or divorce.